• Skip to primary navigation

 Recipe Variations

-How to Store Meat Cake
+How to Store the Cake and How Long It Lasts

-Because the cake is made with meat and the frosting has cream cheese, it must be stored in the refrigerator.
-Store it in an airtight container or wrapped with plastic wrap.
+Because this cake is made with meat and perishable ingredients, it must be stored in the refrigerator or freezer:

 Can people eat this meat cake?